 In many of my articles I described which mistakes, made already at the start of a project, merely by default lead to project distresses.
-But of course I have often seen also things that made even initiatives suffer or die which had been started in the best intend and with the best means.
+But of course I have often seen also things that made even initiatives suffer or die which had been started by the business department in charge in the best intend and with the best means.

 There are (nearly) no IT projects

 Projects probably are not conducted for their own purpose or as an ergotherapy for the employees.
 Instead there is nearly always a certain interest of one or more business departments behind it.
 Either it is to ease the employees’ lives, or eliminate cost or mistakes’ causes, or even provide the opportunity of new revenues.
 The IT then is only a means to an end, shall support the professional process with adequate, automated IT processes.
 The added value doesn’t derive from the technics but of its application in the business.

 That’s why IT projects nearly always are business projects!
 However it is strange that the responsible managers from business do depart from the project with increasing regularity after having approved the project charter and the budget.
 Now the IT is to deliver.
 What the project thus is lacking is the expert judgement needed to have the application look and feel in the end how it best benefits for the business purpose.
 The “commandeered” subject matter experts submit their wish lists, and the technicians or hired consultants then shall do…

 Every manager probably once has experienced that business and IT often have a quite different understanding of what could be the resolution for a business requirement.
 The user side not uncommonly presumes, by the devise „Do what I mean, not what I say“, that the requirements are trivially clear.
 Actually “you” know for sure how the business process should run ideally and how that all should look like to have it well usable, don’t you?